 Metrorail and Metrobus

-Folding bicycles that are folded and securely fastened are permitted at all times during weekday peak hours.
+Folding bicycles that remain folded and enclosed in a sturdy carrying bag or case are permitted on Metrobuses at all times.
+Folding bicycles are also allowed on Metrorail at all times, however must be folded and securely fastened during peak hours.
 Conventional bicycles are allowed on Metrorail during off-peak hours and on Metrobus racks at all times.
 Metrobuses have bicycle racks mounted on the front of all buses.
 The only times you cannot take bicycles on Metrorail are weekdays between 7 to 10 a.m. and 4 to 7 p.m., July 4th, or when a special event or holiday crowds the system.

 Board any car of the train, using either the first or last doors and never the center doors.
 Weekdays, two bicycles are allowed in any car; weekends/holidays, four bicycles are allowed per car.
 Bicyclists must use the elevators (never the escalators). www.wmata.com/bike..